ESSENTIALS OF DIAGNOSIS

 Behçet disease.
 Clinical features include oral and genital ulcers.
 Ocular features include increased capillary permeability and areas of retinal ischemia and infiltration.
 Marked leakage of capillaries is seen in the late stages of fluorescein angiography (bottom right).
 (Reproduced, with permission, from Vaughan DG, Asbury T, Riordan-Eva P [editors].
 General Ophthalmology, 15th ed.
 Originally published by Appleton & Lange.
 Copyright © 1999 by The McGraw-Hill Companies, Inc.)

 A nonerosive arthritis occurs in about two-thirds of patients, most commonly affecting the knees and ankles.
 Eye involvement may be one of the most devastating complications of Behçet disease.
 Posterior uveitis, in essence a retinal venulitis, may lead to the insidious destruction of large areas of the retina before the patient becomes aware of visual problems.
 Anterior uveitis, associated with the triad of photophobia, blurred vision, and a red eye, is intensely symptomatic.
-This complication may lead to ...
+This complication ...